jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 ;; MSG SIZE  rcvd: 50
 ```

 As you can see, `dig` did a **ip lookup** for x.org and told me that the IP is 131.252.210.176.
-The `1625` is called the TTL or _Time To Live_ and show how many secconds before this answer expires.
+The `1625` is called the TTL or _Time To Live_ and show how many seconds before this answer expires.
 This command also tells us which server is used to find the answer \(last 4 lines\) and when and how long it took.

 There is also a way to tell `dig` command what server it should use as the DNS: